 PokerStars operates in Michigan, New Jersey, and Pennsylvania.
 It shares cash game and tournament players between Michigan and New Jersey, but Pennsylvania players remain segregated.
 It’s unclear why PokerStars hasn’t yet expanded shared tables to Pennsylvania.

-Company officials have indicated they’re also considering entering West Virginia, which would further expand the PokerStars US network.
+Company officials have indicated they’re also considering entering West Virginia but haven’t provided a definitive timeline.

 Borgata Poker